 Artistic Gymnastics

-In artistic gymnastics, which includes disciplines for both men and women involving apparatuses like the rings, vault, bars, and beam, athletes tend to be on the shorter side.
+In artistic gymnastics, which includes events like the rings, vault, bars, and beam, gymnasts are often shorter than the general population, especially among women.

 Rhythmic Gymnastics